sciabarra/Sparkoin/README.md

 Then execute:

 ```
-sh start-services.sh -d
+sh start.sh
 ```

-It will start in background (omit -d if you want a foreground start):
+It will start in background and build extra components.

-- jupyter with toree and cql in port 80
-- hadoop in port 8020
-- bitcore sending transactions to kafka
+Bitcore will load all the blockchain transactions in hadoop.

+You can then access http://YOUR-IP:8888 to jupyter to perform your analysis

 ### Execute Apps